nullbett/tryhackme/blue/README.md

 ![](./pictures/module_options.png)

-We need to set the RHOSTS which is the target host that we are attacking.
+I need to set the RHOSTS which is the target host that we are attacking.
 We do this by entering:

 "set RHOSTS 10.10.48.230"